LLB Syllabus – Compulsory LLB Subjects

 The elements of a legally binding contract are essential topics covered in the contract law LLB module.
 During this course, you will learn about the requirements for the creation of a legal contract.

-You will become inept at recognising the different sections of various contracts including mortgage and/or lease agreements.
+You will become adept at recognising the different sections of various contracts including mortgage and/or lease agreements.

 The law of contract is a huge part of commercial law, which is one of many popular but not compulsory LLB subjects.